CBIIT/cadsr-uml-model-browser/README.md

 The caDSR UML Model Browser supports browsing and searching UML Models that have been transformed into caDSR metadata via the UML Loader.
 This tool allows users to find and view caDSR content that is related to their registered UML models

+The caDSR UML Model Browser is developed in Java and requires Apache Ant for building.

 The caDSR UML Model Browser is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.